January 6-9, 2022

 - all preparation and follow-up materials sent via email

-- access to recorded Zoom sessions and videos for 30 days following the close of the retreat
+- access to recorded Zoom sessions and videos following the close of the retreat

 - optional small groups that will meet for 30 minutes following the large group session each evening

-Laura Kelly Fanucci is a writer and speaker who spent over a decade working on theology of vocation at the Collegeville Institute at Saint John’s University where she earned her Master of Divinity degree.
+Laura Kelly Fanucci is an author and speaker who spent over a decade working on theology of vocation at the Collegeville Institute at Saint John’s University where she earned her Master of Divinity degree.
 Laura is an award-winning columnist for Catholic News Service and the author of books including Living Your Discipleship: 7 Ways to Express Your Deepest Calling and Everyday Sacrament: The Messy Grace of Parenting.
-Laura has spoken nationally on topics ranging from vocation and calling to discipleship and grief.
+Laura has spoken nationally on topics ranging from vocation and calling to grief and discipleship.
 She and her husband live with their five sons in Minnesota.

 What do I need to make a virtual retreat?